raystanza/raystanza.github.io/all_collections/_posts/2025-06-11-linux-user-and-file-permissions.md

 ## 1. Introduction

-File‑system permissions are the bouncers of your Debian system—deciding who gets past the velvet rope and who’s left outside clutching their `Permission denied` errors.
 Whether you are hardening a production server or simply configuring your personal laptop, understanding **user, group, and other** permissions is crucial.
 This article serves both as a **step‑by‑step tutorial** and a **quick‑reference manual** for everyday use.

 ---